 An academic concentration at Brown is an in-depth study centering on one or more disciplines, a problem or theme, or a broad question.
 The School of Public Health offers two undergraduate concentrations:

 The Brown MPH has a singular purpose: to train leaders in public health who are armed with the skills to conduct research, bring about policy change, and positively affect the health of populations.
-The program includes an internship, a thesis, and the option of customizing your MPH with one of several concentrations:
+The in-person program includes an internship, a thesis, and the option of customizing your MPH with one of several concentrations: